 In many cases, post-herpetic neuralgia treatment may require a combination of approaches to alleviate symptoms.
 Medications may be complemented with the use of skin patches.
 These small, bandage-like patches may contain the topical medicaton lidocaine to provide temporary pain relief.
 Capsaicin skin patches, which contain a high concentration of an extract of chili peppers, may also be used.
 Capsaicin has proven to be effective at providing relief from post-herpetic neuralgia pain symptoms.

 Schedule an Appointment at the Diagnostic Pain Center in Austin

 Every case of shingles and post-herpetic neuralgia is unique and will require individualized treatment based on your symptoms and medical history.
-Scheduling an appointment with an Austin pain management physician, Dr. Robert S. Marks or Dr. Sauman A. Rafii, will enable you to discuss your specific needs and get a customized treatment plan.
+Scheduling an appointment with an Austin pain management physician, Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew, will enable you to discuss your specific needs and get a customized treatment plan.